jeremymiller00/ProjectList/README.md

 * Used Spark, Tensorflow, and Keras.
 * On hold due to product team priorities.

-### Manuscript Pre-fill - Data Extraction
-Given a new manuscript submission, extract and pre-fill the fields author, title, abstract, institution, funder.

 ### LDA Topic Modeling Proof-of-Concept
 Train and visualize Latent Dirichlet Allocation model to identify subtopics in scientific academic publishing.